Kat-zura/Kat-zura/README.md

 ### 🧑‍💻 About Me

--🌱 I’m currently learning Flask, JavaScript
+-🌱 I’m currently learning Transformer

 -📫 How to reach me: han486990@gmail.com